Skip to main content

 Provide an expression of interest outlining the experience and skills you will bring to the Co-Chair role and your vision for the network over the next two years.
 Expressions of interest should be no more than 250 words.

-Expressions of interest will be circulated to members of the network on Thursday 7 December, providing members with the opportunity to review candidates vision for the network.
-Voting will open on this date and close on Monday 18 December.
+Expressions of interest will be circulated to members of the network on Monday 11 November 2024, providing members with the opportunity to review candidates vision for the network.
+Voting will open on this date and close on Friday 22 November 2024 at 17:00.

 Timeline for the elections